The new and updated Hario Skerton Pro is a proper entry level manual grinder. Find out, whether you should consider it right here,

-Recently Hario has released a new and improved version: The so-called Hario Skerton ‘Pro’.
+A few years back, Hario released a new and improved version of it: The so-called Hario Skerton ‘Pro’.

 Hario is a Japanese company that is famous all over the world for their coffee equipment.
 The brand’s most well-known product, of course, is the Hario V60 pour over cone, but the kettles, range servers, and grinders are also popular among specialty coffee consumers.

 Hario combines minimalist and cute Japanese aesthetics with quality, usability and a good price.
 The company produces several grinders by now, and you could say that the new Skerton Pro fits somewhere in the upper middle of their range.

 But before we get into the meat of this review let’s just talk briefly about manual grinders.
 Why even bother with grinding your beans in the hand, when you have plenty of electric models that are more than proficient out there?
 Well, I will give you my reasons.